Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

 Imagineers

-A lot of Guests who enjoy the Haunted Mansion everyday might not realize that some of their favorite characters are actually based on Imagineers who worked on the attraction over the years.
-While moving through the graveyard, there are plenty of tombstones with humorous epitaphs for characters that share just how they met their untimely ends.
+Many guests who enjoy the Haunted Mansion daily might not realize that some of their favorite characters are actually based on Imagineers who have worked at the attraction over the years.
+While moving through the graveyard, there are plenty of tombstones with humorous epitaphs for characters that share how they met their untimely ends.

 Master Gracey

-Master Gracey can also be spotted again once inside in the foyer in portrait form above the dimly burning fire.
-He begins as a young man, but before Guests’ eyes Master Gracey ages until just a skeletal figure with piercing eyes staring out at them.
+Master Gracey can also be spotted again once inside the foyer, in portrait form above the dimly burning fire.
+He begins as a young man, but before Guests’ eyes, Master Gracey ages until he is just a skeletal figure with piercing eyes staring out at them.

 Ghost Host

 Also introduced in the foyer is one of the most recognizable characters of the Haunted Mansion, which is rather hilarious as he is predominantly just a disembodied voice throughout the experience.
-The Ghost Host makes his presence known and welcomes Guests into the mansion, explaining that he will be their guide for the eerie experience.
+The Ghost Host makes his presence known and welcomes guests into the mansion, explaining that he will guide them through the eerie experience.

 Stretching Room Portrait Subjects

-These nameless portrait subjects are key to showing Guests how the mansion is not what it seems and how things can change at any time.
-They help to set the ominous mood for the rest of the experience to come and can also be found on lots of merchandise sold in nearby Memento Mori.
+These nameless portrait subjects are key to showing guests how the mansion is not what it seems and how things can change at any time.
+They help to set the ominous mood for the rest of the experience to come, and they can also be found in lots of merchandise sold in nearby Memento Mori.

 Raven

-The raven is an interesting character that many Guests might notice throughout the experience, but not know the full story of.
-The small black bid can be found in animatronic form throughout the Haunted Mansion, and is often easy to spot thanks to his red glowing eyes.
+The raven is an interesting character that many Guests might notice throughout the experience but not know the full story of.
+The small black bird can be found in animatronic form throughout the Haunted Mansion and is often easy to spot thanks to his red glowing eyes.

-In early designed of the Haunted Mansion, the raven was actually supposed to serve as the narrator, guiding Guests throughout their tour.
-This obviously changed with the introduction of the Ghost Host, but Guests who look will notice that the raven does seem to appear in every scene where the Ghost Host begins speaking to Guests.
+This obviously changed with the introduction of the Ghost Host, but guests who look will notice that the raven does seem to appear in every scene where the Ghost Host begins speaking to guests.

 Madame Leota

-Perhaps the most beloved of all Haunted Mansion characters is Madame Leota, a psychic from regions beyond who helps to summon all of the spirits and assure them that the Guests mean them no harm.
-She can be found in her own séance room in the form of a floating head inside of her large crystal ball.
+Perhaps the most beloved of all Haunted Mansion characters is Madame Leota, a psychic from regions beyond who helps summon all of the spirits and assures them that the guests mean them no harm.
+She can be found in her own séance room, a floating head inside a large crystal ball.

 Madame Leota can also be found in the interactive graveyard just before the main doors into the Haunted Mansion.
 Her impressive tombstone features a likeliness of her face, and Guests who pay attention might spot her moving and even opening her eyes to peer at the from regions beyond.